oah28/tess_batman/README.md

 - `TESS/`: all currently available TESS light curve data (only on Monsoon)

 ### tess_batman/sampleData/
 Sample versions of the .csv files in `tess_batman/data/` are included to provide a template for input and output formats for each team.
 They also provide a starting point for the SCIENCE team to start investigating real transits.
-THese data are also available on the Google Drive [here](https://drive.google.com/drive/u/1/folders/126cUeBdO68Wx1mygxumo0xYIk0PhWFF-)
+These data are also available on the Google Drive [here](https://drive.google.com/drive/u/1/folders/126cUeBdO68Wx1mygxumo0xYIk0PhWFF-)

 - `sample_Sector0`: a subset of TESS lightcurve data stored in `.fits` files.
 The included lightcurves have had real exoplanet transits detected which correspond to the transits in the following .csv files.
 - `sample_batmanCurves.csv`: Batman modelled transit curves of 6 real transits observed in TESS data (five of these original light curves are in `sample_Sector0`).
 Column 0 is the time array and each other column is the amplitude of a batman curve normalized to 1.
 Rows are the time steps.